-The requirements given in [4] are applicable to bulk carriers of 150 m in length and above.
+The requirements given in [4] are applicable to bulk carriers having a freeboard length $L{LL}$ of 150 m or above.

 The typical loading/unloading sequences are to be developed paying due attention to the loading/unloading rate, the ballasting/deballasting capacity and the applicable strength limitations.